Non-Stationary Critical Phenomena: Expanding The Critical Point: Field Theory: Effective Thermodynamics in inertial frames

 As a result, we may write a lab frame version of Eq.~(\ref{eq:NSAMB}) by undoing the initial Galilean transform--- {\it i.e.}, by subtracting a term in $v\partial_x\phi$.
 As $t\to\infty$, however, we may identify $v\partial_x\phi^{\rm st} = \partial_x(v\phi^{\rm st}+J_v^{\rm st})=\partial_x J_{\rm lim}=\partial_x(J_\partial+J_{\rm bulk})$, thus giving

 such that we can verify

 Notably, where Eq.~(\ref{eq:NSAMB_lab}) is self-consistent, such that the values of $v$ and $J^{\rm st}_v$ lead to solutions that travel at a constant, uniform, $v$, it then shares the exact limiting solutions (including flux) of Eq.~(\ref{eq:deterministic}).
+It also reduces exactly to Eq.~(\ref{eq:deterministic}) in the case $\beta\to 0$.
 Notwithstanding its implicit nature, we note that Eq.~(\ref{eq:NSAMB_lab}) has a form very similar to that of the convective Cahn-Halliard (cCH) equation \cite{golovin_convective_2001}, although both the steady current and form of $\mu$ have specific structure which differs from those conventionally used in cCH.